mattcen/2023-07-teach-kids-webdev/blog.md

 The following morning, we introducted server-side scripting, to show the full power of what a dynamic website can do.

-For our first course, we build a basic PHP script.
-Unfortunately I don't recall the details of it, but fortunately it doesn't matter, because after that we decided to switch to Python and make a Flask web app instead.
+We decided to do this by building a relatively simple Python Flask web server.

 The goal was to build a simple web form that allowed the scouts to submit program ideas that their scout groups might like to do.
 The form had two fields: an input box for the author, and a text area for the program idea.